AlessandroBompadre79/htmlToReact/README.md

 # htmlToReact

-Entro into scripts folder and the follow the README.md' instruction
+Entro into scripts folder and follow the README.md' instruction